gs3810/Python/README.md

-# Python
+# An Introduction to Machine Learning

-A Machine Learning Course
+# A quick summary of all the key ML algorithms backed by a few simple examples from the versatile sklearn library